 BP Explores Offshore Wind Partnerships in Japan and Eyes Hydrogen Technology Investments

-is actively seeking partnerships for offshore wind projects in and is considering investments in hydrogen technology companies to address challenges such as inflation and equipment bottlenecks that have impacted the renewables sector.
-The move is part of BP's broader strategy to expand in low- energy, adapting to a long-term business model amidst the global transition away from fossil fuels.
+is actively seeking partnerships for offshore wind projects in Japan and is considering investments in technology companies to address challenges such as inflation and equipment bottlenecks that have impacted the renewables sector.
+The move is part of BP's broader strategy to expand in low-carbon energy, adapting to a long-term business model amidst the global transition away from fossil fuels.
 While some investors have criticized the shift, Anja-Isabel Dotzenrath, head of BP's renewables business, emphasized that it's “time to deliver.”

 The recent $540 million write-down on wind power projects offshore New York underscored challenges faced by BP and its partners in the U.S. offshore wind industry.
 Dotzenrath acknowledged issues with inflation and regulatory hurdles leading to projects running over budget and time.
 Globally, the renewables sector has grappled with slow permitting, technological hurdles, rising raw material costs, and increased capital expenses.